-Like many studies, the VARK model has been vastly questioned by educators and critics alike, and rightly so.
-It’s suggested that labelling someone with one specific learning style could be a hindrance to learning.
+Like many studies, the VARK model has been vastly questioned by educators and critics alike.
+Because labelling someone with one specific learning style could become a hindrance.

 It makes sense.
-If you have a weakness in a particular learning process, wouldn’t it be beneficial (for your learning in general) to strengthen it?
+If you have a weakness in a particular learning process, wouldn’t it make sense to strengthen it?

 Howard Gardner’s theory of ‘multiple intelligences’ is often confused with forms of learning styles.